sgyli7/CodeSamplesPublic/projects/CompleteGames/TripleMatch/Assets/TripleMatch/Documentation/read_me.txt

 // Marks the right margin of code ************************************************************************************

 //--------------------------------------------------------------------------------------------------------------------
-//  OVERVIEW
+//  I. OVERVIEW
 //--------------------------------------------------------------------------------------------------------------------
-• The 'Triple Match' game is complete
+• The 'Triple Match' game is complete.
+There are no warnings/errors at compiletime nor runtime.
 • Target resolution is 755 x 600.
 * Playing?
 Entry point is the Scene "TripleMatchFullGame.unity"
 * CodeReview?
 Entry point is the class ("com.rmc.projects.triple_match.mvc.TripleMatchCore.cs").

 //--------------------------------------------------------------------------------------------------------------------
-//  CODE OWNERSHIP
+//  II.
+CODE OWNERSHIP
 //--------------------------------------------------------------------------------------------------------------------
 • Folder (/Assets/TripleMatch/) - All code is by Sam Rivello.
 Created from scratch for this project.
 • Folder (/Assets/TripleMatch/) - All non-code (assets) were given by assigner or found by Sam Rivello